toms-less/docs/README.md

 For more detail, go to [gor](https://github.com/toms-less/gor).

+#### Function trigger
+In this system, it should provide the open services to the outside such as http services or video services.
+In this architecture, there are some types of service which call the functions in the runtimes such as
+'jsr', 'jar' or 'gor'.
+Those services are called function triggers.
+Triggers are connected with the runtimes with protobuf protocol in gRPC. 'httpt' is the http trigger in this system.

+For more detail, go to [httpt](https://github.com/toms-less/httpt).

 #### Resource manager.
 To make the goal that user need't care about configuration of infrastructure, we will build a schedule system.